 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at Chestnut Hills Dental Mt.
-Pleasant are trained to quickly respond by connecting you with a dentist who can give prompt relief.
+When a toothache or another dental emergency strikes, the emergency team at Chestnut Hills Dental Mt.
+Pleasant are trained to quickly respond by connecting you with a provider who can give prompt relief.
 We handle a wide range of emergency dental issues, which may include:

 - Toothaches- Severe pain is a sign that something is amiss.
 The longer you wait, the more difficult (and expensive) the solution.
 Rinsing out your mouth with warm saltwater will hopefully dislodge any trapped food between your teeth.
 If you are experiencing facial swelling, use a cold compress and acetaminophen for temporary relief.

 - Cut Tongue, Lip, or Cheek- For bleeding, apply pressure with sterile gauze to reduce the chances of infection and complication.
 Use your better judgment as well; if the cut looks significant, and bleeding does not seem to be subsiding, contact an emergency room.